QuinnWilton/programming-with-types-talk/readme.md

                     | Success a

 data ChatHistory = ChatHistory (RemoteData Http.Error [String])

+renderRemoteData :: RemoteData e a -> String renderRemoteData NotRequested = "Not requested yet!" renderRemoteData Loading = "Loading..." renderRemoteData (Failure e) = "Error: " ++ (show e) renderRemoteData (Success a) = "Fetched: " ++ (show a)
 ```

-Now, by matching against all of the type constructors, every time (something a strong type system will even enforce!), you can guarantee that you will address every possible case, every time.
+Now, by matching against all of the type constructors, every time (something a strong type system will even enforce!
+This is called `totality checking`), you can guarantee that you will address every possible case, every time.

 Furthermore, we've defined a type that can be reused for ALL types of remote data, by parameterizing it with the errors and data they relate to.